 If you’re wondering how to get out of debt, look no further.
 Using the following get out of debt plan, we paid off over $26,619 in debt in 17 months and raised our net worth by almost $50,000.
 These debt repayment steps will help you to organize your finances and learn how to get out of debt.

 I am a stickler for details and always want to know someone’s exact process.
 I’m sharing our exact steps that we used to get out of debt and stay there in the hopes that it can help someone else on their journey.

 Our Debt Payoff Journey

 Our debt payoff journey started almost 2 years ago, after we had our second child.
-We cash flowed our health care deductible for that year, and we were tired of the struggle with the additional debt we’d been carrying for what seemed like forever.
+We cash flowed our health care deductible for that year, and we were tired of trying to pour from an empty cup when it came to the struggle with the additional debt we’d been carrying for what seemed like forever.

 Here we were, late 30s (me) and early 40s (my husband), and it still felt like we hadn’t hit that turning point in adulthood where you aren’t constantly playing financial catch up.